Saiyan2208/Ambari-CFT/README.md

 The CFT sets up **Passwordless SSH** between the nodes in the clustes and starts the **ambari-server and ambari-agent**.
 The only manual effort required is to start all the services once the ambari-server starts and all the resources are up.

 ## CFT Walkthrough:

+A single **ssh-keygen** key-pair is used for bidirectional passwordless authentication between all the nodes.
+The ssh keys are stored in a **S3-bucket**, from where the instance pulls the keys and adds them in their **.ssh/authorized_keys** file.

+All these commands have been written in the **UserData** section of the CFT.
+Also all the ports required for differenr Hadoop services like 8000,8080,8441, etc have been taken care of in the **SecurityGroups** part of the CFT.